Sources:

 Object based API

 Supports wide range of languages.
-Thanks to the idea of http requests.
+Thanks to the idea of http

 Supports only Java